Skew-symmetric approximations of posterior distributions: 3. Theoretical properties of skew-symmetric approximations

-Section~\ref{sec_34} below quantifies the aforementioned accuracy gains of $q_{\hat{\btheta}}^*(\btheta)$ in asymptotic settings.
+Section~\ref{sec_34} quantifies the aforementioned accuracy gains of $q_{n,{\btheta}^*}(\btheta)$ in asymptotic settings.

-\subsection{Asymptotic properties}
+\subsection{3.2 Asymptotic properties}

-Theorems \ref{teo_1}--\ref{teo_2} provide finite--sample theoretical guarantees for the improved approximation accuracy~of the newly--developed skew--symmetric solution \smash{$q_{\hat{\btheta}}^*(\btheta)$} compared to its symmetric counterpart \smash{${f}^*_{\hat{\btheta}}(\btheta)$}.
+Theorems \ref{teo_1} and \ref{teo_2} provide theoretical guarantees in finite samples for the improved approximation accuracy of the newly developed skew-symmetric solution $q_{n,{\btheta}^*}(\btheta)$, compared to its symmetric counterpart, i.e.\ $\bar{q}_{n,{\btheta}^*}(\btheta)$.
 However, these results do not quantify the magnitude of such improvements.
-Below, we address this important~point from an asymptotic perspective for $n \to \infty$.
-This perspective further clarifies how~the~overall quality~of~the proposed skew--symmetric approximation crucially depends on the one achieved by its~symmetric counterpart \smash{${f}^*_{\hat{\btheta}}(\btheta)$} in approximating the symmetrized posterior $\bar{\pi}_{n,\hat{\btheta}}(\btheta)$.
+Below, we address this important point from an asymptotic perspective for $n \to \infty$.
+This focus further clarifies how the overall quality of the proposed skew-symmetric approximation crucially depends on the one achieved by its symmetric counterpart $\bar{q}_{n,{\btheta}^*}(\btheta)$ in approximating the symmetrized posterior $\bar{\pi}_{n,{\btheta}^*}(\btheta)$.